glambrig/RaspiRemote/README.md

 I like watching movies and youtube on my laptop, since I have an adblocker.
 The screen is kind of small though, so I usually hook it up to the TV via HDMI.
 The problem with this approach is that whenever I want to pause or search something, I have to get up off the couch (the HDMI cable is too short).
 This problem could arguably be solved by just getting a longer cable, but that would be too easy, and someone would probably trip over it.
 So I came up with a solution: what if I could do everything my laptop does but on my raspberry pi, and interact with it from my couch via remote control?
 That's what I've attempted to do in this project.

-This program provides a GUI which makes selecting services easy.
-Simply use the remote to choose the service you want, click, and it'll take you there.
-Once on the page, use the up/down/left/right arrows to navigate the videos, and the center button to click.
-If you click the search bar, you'll need to use the number keys, as described below.

 To make this work, you'll need:
 - A raspberry pi
 - IR remote + receiver (included in Elegoo's Arduino UNO R3 starter kit)